OneginForte/Morpheus-STM32/README.md

 # Morpheus-STM32 (work in progress)
 A cheap 3D printer controller board for use with a "blue pill" STM32F1 generic board.
 Inspired on http://reprap.org/wiki/SinapTec
+Just a copy of the project.
+Will be supplemented by independent information and configuration.

 It's design goals are: